 As the deadline approached, I clicked over to the lessons at Google’s Conversion University and started watching the videos.
 Going through videos in the First Steps, it didn’t seem too difficult.
 But with each additional section of videos viewed, the realization set in that passing the Google Analytics IQ test would not be an easy task.

 Memories of cramming for finals in college came flooding back and my stress level grew.
 As with the Google Adwords exams, you need to know the fundamentals.

 For this test, you should know the different types of cookies and how they are used.
 Understand e-commerce and event tracking.
 Be able to answer questions on filters and Regular Expressions (RegEx).

 Luckily, you can find lots of help online in addition to Google’s videos and help section.
-One guide that proved helpful came from SEO Boy and PPC Hero.
-The series of blog posts explain in easy-to-understand terms much of what seems so difficult in Google’s videos.
+Our digital marketing blog contains a number of blog posts which explain in easy-to-understand terms much of what seems so difficult in Google’s videos.
 If you want to learn more about regex, you can download a free eBook at LunaMetrics.

 Taking the Google Analytics Test

 The Google Analytics IQ test includes 70 questions, of which you will need to answer 80% correctly in 90 minutes to pass.
 You can pause the timer and come back to the test later as long as you complete the exam within a five day period.
 I preferred to do it all at once rather than putting it off any longer.
 If you don’t pass the exam, you can retake it after 14 days, but you must pay another $50 each time you do.